wasp-lang/wasp/web/docs/guides/username-password.md

 }
 ```

-You can use this hook for things like authorization procedures and displaying some of the user information on the page.
+You can then do things like displaying some of the user information on the page.
 Here's an example:

 ```jsx